Cynetics/DL4NLP/README.md

-# DL4NLP
+# Deep Learning for NLP 2020
-Code for "Analyzing Neural Methods for Language Identification"
+Here we do a project (probably) on language identification.